t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 A crucial metric for DMTP is the one-way or round-trip delay of each path.
 This is used to decide whether a new or retransmitted packet can arrive before its deadline.
 In a path-aware network, the one-way delay might be advertised or inferred from routing information.
 Otherwise, endpoints measure RTT or one-way delay themselves.

 For accurate one-way delay measurements, endpoints MAY use synchronized clocks; if full clock sync is not feasible, a fallback to round-trip time measurements is still acceptable.
-The DMTP_ACK frame (see {{dmtp-ack-frame}}) is introduced primarily for improved delay tracking.
+For improved delay tracking the TIMESTAMP frame as proposed in {{QUIC-TS}} is used.

+If endpoints have agreed on the usage of the TIMESTAMP frame (successful sending negotiation), packets containing a PING (type=0x01) frame MUST be acknowledged on the same path that the packet was received on.
+1RTT packets carrying an ACK frame SHOULD add a TIMESTAMP frame, however if the ack-eliciting packet contained a PING (type=0x01) frame, they MUST add a TIMESTAMP frame.

+When using deadline-awareness the receiver SHOULD acknowledge each packet separately.

 ### Gathering Path Metrics

 1. Path-Aware Networks might provide direct metrics, such as path latency or bandwidth as part of path metadata.
 2. Active Probing: If the underlying network does not provide metrics, the endpoint MAY send periodic PING frames or small test packets along each active path.
-3. Path Measurement Frames: This draft introduces an optional DMTP_ACK frame ({{dmtp-ack-frame}}) for deeper path measurements, including timestamps of packet receipts to estimate per path one-way delay.
+3. Path Measurement Frames: This draft uses the optional TIMESTAMP frame ({{QUIC-TS}}) for deeper path measurements, including timestamps of packet receipts to estimate per path one-way delay.
 4. Congestion windows, RTT estimates, and packet loss detection from {{QUIC-MULTIPATH}}'s standard loss recovery can inform scheduling.

 # Extension to QUIC-MULTIPATH